nickknw/nickknowlson.com/_posts/2009-02-05-command-line-file-transfer.markdown

 ---
 layout: post
 title: Command line file transfer
+description: An article on how nice sshfs is and how to get it set up.
 ---

 (**\*\*Old post alert\*\*** This is an old post I dug up from sometime around college)